kev-fung/kev-fung.github.io/_posts/2025-01-05-how-to-start-python-project.markdown

 ###### And of course - there’s a whole universe beyond project setup
 Sufficient testing, reproducible environments, CI/CD pipelines, linters and formatters, IDE setups, third-party integrations, monitoring, orchestration workflows, dashboarding, agentic setups… the rabbit hole goes deep.
 But for someone starting out or someone who just wants a fast, dirty POC the principles above will keep your project alive long enough for it to matter.

+If you've read to the end of this post, pat yourself on the back.

 Happy coding!

 <br>